conan-io/docs/howtos/capture_version.rst

     add_library(hello src/hello.cpp)

-You can extract the version dynamically, using:
+You can extract the version dynamically using:

 .. code-block:: python